yahoo/elide-doc/pages/guide/v5/04-analytics.md

 #### Hjson inheritance vs Java inheritance

 Hjson inheritance and Java inheritance differ in one key way.
 Hjson inheritance allows the type of a measure or dimension to be changed in the subclassed model.
-Changing the type of an inherited measure or dimension in Java might generate a compilation error."
+Changing the type of an inherited measure or dimension in Java might generate a compilation error.

 #### Example Extend Configuration

 The sample below uses the [Example Configuration](#example-configuration) as its parent model.
 Let's assume we are a club that exposes the Player Stats from the intra-squad practice games and the tournament games to coaches using the PlayerStats model.
-We want to expose the data from the same persistent store to external clubs with below differences:
+We want to expose the data from the same persistent store to the general public with below differences:
-* Exclude the intra-squad games from highScore calculation.
+* Exclude the intra-squad games from `highScore` calculation.
-* Show the year of the game date instead of the full date.
+* Modify the Grain of `game_on` column from `DAY` to `YEAR`.
+* Accessible by Admins and Guest users.

-To avoid the compilation error highlighted [above](hjson-inheritance-vs-Java-inheritance), we will have to re-write the entire JVM class instead of inheriting from the Parent model.
-But with the Hjson `extend`, it will be a few lines of simple changes to inherit from the Parent model as highlighted in the below example.
+To avoid the compilation error highlighted [above](#hjson-inheritance-vs-Java-inheritance), we will have to re-write the entire JVM class instead of inheriting from the Parent model.
+With the Hjson `extend`, it will be a few lines of simple changes to inherit from the Parent model as highlighted in the example below.

 {% include code_example example="04-analytic-extend-config" %}

+We can use Java's inheritance, if the goal does not involve changing the type of columns.
+Hjson `extend` will still involve a few lines of simple changes.

+{% include code_example example="04-analytic-extend-config-simple" %}

 ## Security Configuration